AlbNor87/JS-Memory/README.md

 - Simply click on the cards you want to flip
 - Use your memory
 - Find the 8 matching pairs to win the game
-- Click the reset button anytime to start from scratch
+- Click the reset button at anytime to start a new game

 ## The Assignment
 - Create a memory game only using HTML, CSS and JavaScript